Reprint from Flashfilms, March 2018.

 The film had its critics, people who found fault in the mismatch of Philip Dick’s paranoid storytelling sensibilities with Spielberg’s rambunctious vision of the future.
 But what they missed was the bigger picture, that leapt far beyond the novella’s themes.
 In Dick’s story, published in 1956, Anderton is accused of murdering a man he has yet to meet and he elects to accept his fate to validate a process that has defined his life.
 In Spielberg’s film, with a screenplay by Scott Frank and Jon Cohen, Anderton was a Hitchcockian victim of circumstance, a drug-addicted cop whose life has been wrecked by the abduction of his young son, and who is subsequently played as a pawn to a larger conspiracy.
 Dick vaunts precrime as an inevitable future; Spielberg dismantles it.

 What is surprising about Spielberg’s film, for a gritty futuristic neo-noir, is its puckish sense of humor.
-In a breathtaking opening sequence, the mechanics of precrime are dramatized in a breathless suspense sequence, intercutting a potential ‘red ball’ murder alert, with Anderton’s analysis and eleventh-hour apprehension of a poor suburban sap driven to slay his unfaithful wife.
+In the film's opening minutes, the mechanics of precrime are dramatized in a breathless suspense sequence, intercutting a potential ‘red ball’ murder alert, with Anderton’s analysis and eleventh-hour apprehension of a poor suburban sap driven to slay his unfaithful wife.
 Anderton dismisses the greasy ‘twink from the Feds,’ Witwer (Colin Farrell), a former seminary student who has come to investigate him.
 “Everybody runs,” mutters John and, sure enough, Anderton finds that the hunter has become the hunted.
 Convinced that Witwer has set him up as a patsy, Anderton kicks out the roof of his maglev car, flees through the DC metro system, and runs out into an alley where he outwits five airborne cops, only to engage Witwer again, and an entourage of boom-stick wielding feds, in a robotic auto-manufacturing plant.
 The sequence payoff is straight out of Hitchcock – an un-filmed scene detailed in Truffaut/Hitchcock – with Witwer sealing Anderton inside a newly minted car, which Anderton then drives off the production line.

 Anderton’s descent into the underworld leads him to seek a new identity from a blackmarket surgeon (Peter Stormare), a sniveling wretch with a streaming head cold, who revels in torturing Anderton while surgically replacing the chief’s eyeballs.
 Spielberg plays Anderton’s slide into narcotic delirium by accompanying the scene with a malfunctioning wall-screen TV that plays blurry images of Sam Fuller’s gangster classic House of Bamboo, and tortures the blindfolded Anderton with a rotten sandwich and curdled pint of milk.